 Altinkum: Golden sands

 Altinkum, by the Aegean coastline, emerges as an affordable haven that has captured the attention, especially of British retirees.
 Nevertheless, locations such as Mavisehir exude a more authentically Turkish ambiance.
-Functioning as a tourist-centric resort, Altinkum thrives between May and October, with life taking a more subdued pace in off-peak months.
+Functioning as a tourist-centric resort, Altinkum thrives between May and October, with life taking a more relaxed pace in off-peak months.

 Real estate prices start in the region of $85,000 for a two-bedroom apartment, although more lavish property is also available.